pwrzosek/tJMagnonHolon/docs/src/advanced.md

 \end{aligned}
 ```
 where ``(-1)^{R} \left( \frac{1}{2} - \hat{a}_{R} \hat{a}^{\dag}_{R} \right) \hat{h}^{\dag}_{R} \hat{h}_{R} \vert \tilde{s} \rangle = \alpha_R(\tilde{s}) \vert \tilde{s} \rangle``.
-We intentionally provide all the transformations step by step to showcase the derivation procedure.
+We intentionally provide all transformations step by step to showcase the derivation procedure.
 We use the definition of the momentum representation (Fourier transform) for both the operator and the state.
 We follow with the transformation of the operators to magnon-holon basis.
 Then we commute the even translation operator ``\hat{D}`` with other operators.
 Next 3 lines are probably least transparent.
-We change the summation order, rendering the action of the operators (other than even translation operator) independent from the Fourier transform to momentum space.
+We change the summation order, rendering the action of the operators (other than even translation operator) independent of the Fourier transform to momentum space.
-Finally, we evaluate the action of operators on the state ``\vert \tilde{s} \rangle`` and we write the state back in the momentum space.
+Finally, we evaluate the action of operators on the state ``\vert \tilde{s} \rangle``, and we write the state back in the momentum space.
 It is immediately visible that ``\alpha_R(\tilde{s})`` evaluates to ``0`` when site ``R`` in state ``\vert \tilde{s} \rangle`` is occupied by a hole.
 When site ``R`` is not occupied by the hole,
 possible values of ``\alpha_R(\tilde{s})`` are given according to the table below,